wp-plugins/external-video-for-everybody/readme.txt

 == Description ==

+**Important: This plugin is designed to operate on media files hosted outside your WordPress site.
+It does not integrate with the Media library, and it does not create the media files.**

 *External "Video for Everybody"* is a WordPress plugin that you can use to show videos on your WordPress site.
 You enter a simple shortcode on your page, and the plugin generates the HTML to deliver the media.
 Browsers that understand